mongodb/specifications/source/dbref.rst

    c. ``{ "$db": "db0" }``

    Assert that each document is not decoded to a DBRef model.
-In the context of implicit decoding, the document MUST be left as-is.
+In the context of implicit decoding, the document MUST be decoded like any other embedded document.
 In the context of explicit decoding, the DBRef decoding method MUST raise an error.

 5. Documents with invalid types for ``$ref`` or ``$db`` MUST NOT be decoded to a DBRef model.
 For each of the following: